 Can I bring my pet?

 Please refrain from bringing your pet to our classes.
 Our classes are for humans only, however you will leave class feeling confident about how to do an exam on your own pet!
 Check out our dog hiking seminar for a chance to bring your four-legged friends!

 For enhanced credibility, those who attend the professionals add-on will take an exam to become a Professional Pet Rescuer.
 Professional students can also receive Pet Rescue Education window decals, wallet card and deluxe certificate for a small fee.

 Where do you get your information & who verifies the certifications?

-Our information is verified and updated twice a year by NVA veterinarians and taught by experienced instructors .
+Our information is peer-reviewed and updated yearly by NVA veterinarians and taught by experienced instructors .
 Dr. Laura McLain DVM, our oversight veterinarian, has been working with family pets & working dogs for over 20 years.
 She was also a FEMA search & rescue veterinarian for over 10 years - deploying alongside our first responders in national emergencies to keep their search dogs healthy.

 Our programs, including our Pet Rescuer certification, is modeled after the human world like EMTs or paramedics.

 I own a pet-related business.
 Can you come teach my employees or offer a private class just for my clients?

 Absolutely!
 We offer discounts to private group classes - both in person and online.
 Please reach out to us to learn more!

 Can I get CE credit?

 We are able to offer 3 CE credits through IAABC and CCPDT & 4 credits to PACCC.
 We can also offer NADOI CE.

 Have a request for another source?
 Let us know and we can apply!